 STORAGE AND DISCLOSURE OF DATA

 The personal data you provide to us is stored at http://google.com which has strict security to ensure data protection, integrity and confidentiality.
 While we do our best to ensure the security of your data, no storage is 100% secure and we cannot guarantee the safety of your data.
-From google.com, your data is then transferred to our Client.
+From google.com, your data is then transferred to our Client or to other websites within our control.
 Such a transfer may include transfer of information across borders depending on where the Client is.
 This means your data may be transferred to, and stored, computers outside of your state or country and the data protection laws may be different from those where you live.
 By agreeing to this policy, you agree to such a transfer.

 COLLECTION OF DATA OF MINORS